Share this Article

 Bottom line: this practice could benefit the average New Yorker, and brokers aren't breaking the law if they take the fees.
 But if you have any reason to think your broker is recommending a mover out of greed, rather than customer feedback or personal experience, you may want to go elsewhere.

-Brokers sometimes refer business—i.e. you—to other brokers if they’re not the right person for the job, say if they mostly work with Upper East Side sellers but know someone looking for a rental in Bushwick.
+REFERRALS: Brokers sometimes refer business—in other words, you—to other brokers if they’re not the right person for the job, say if they mostly work with Upper East Side sellers but know someone looking for a rental in Bushwick.
 It’s perfectly legal (though it may affect your broker's willingness to negotiate their fee).

 The standard referral fee is 20 to 25 percent of the commission on a sale and 10 percent of a broker’s fee on a rental, says Jason Haber, a broker at Warburg Realty, with the cost coming out of the paycheck of the broker who makes the deal.